zxiong218/EEWNet/README.md

 ```bash
 python ../plot/produce_movie.py model_info.json data_info.json tmp.mp4
 ```
+You may need to install "moviepy" if have no corresponding pakages in your system.
 The default length of the \*.mp4 is 600 s.
 You may need to modify the length and the Frames Per Second (fps).
 The following command outputs a \*.mp4 of 150 s and 1 fps:
 ```bash
 python ../plot/produce_movie.py model_info.json data_info.json tmp.mp4 150 1
 ```